-In 2020, our nominating and corporate governance committee was comprised of Ms. Davidson, Mr. Doak, and Dr. Low, with Mr. Doak serving as the chair of our nominating and corporate governance committee.
-In 2021, Ms. Ferracone stepped down from the nominating and corporate governance committee and Mr. Johnson was appointed as a member of the nominating and corporate governance committee.
-Each nominating and corporate governance committee.
-Each nominating and SEC rules and regulations.
+In 2021, our nominating and corporate governance committee was comprised of Ms. Davidson, Mr. Doak, Mr. Johnson and Dr. Low, with Mr. Doak serving as the chair of our nominating and corporate governance committee.
+In June 2021, Ms. Davidson stepped down from the nominating and corporate governance committee.
+Each nominating and corporate governance committee member is independent under the applicable NASDAQ Stock Market rules and SEC rules.
 Our nominating and corporate governance committee's principal functions include: